CBD Oil and Weed Edibles: Health Benefits Galore in Gummies, Cocktails and More

 Wait, are CBD oil and CBD edibles even legal?
 What about weed edibles?

-CBD oil and CBD edibles are legal in every state as long as it has less than 0.3-5% THC content, depending on the state.
-Weed edibles are legal for medical and/or recreational use in the states listed below.
+Weed edibles, on the other hand, are legal for medical and/or recreational use in the states listed below.

 Throughout most of modern history, cannabis (a.k.a. marijuana, pot, weed, ganja, grass, reefer, etc.) has been labeled an illegal drug, thus carrying with it a negative social stigma embodied by drug dealers and “stoners”…